fuzzylabs/vertex-edge/README.md

 * [models](models) - each model has its own sub-directory under `models`, and within each model directory we have training code and the training pipeline.
 * [services](services) - models by themselves aren't useful without things that interact with the model. `services` contains deployable web services that interact with models.

-## Edge setup script

-Finally, we come to the vertex:edge tool (`edge.py`) whose purpose is to simplify setting up a machine learning project on Google Cloud Platform from scratch.

-It can:

-* Run a configuration wizard and save the resulting config for future use.
-* Set up all the necessary resources in GCP, namely
-    * Initialise DVC in the repository.
-    * Enable required Google Cloud APIs.
-    * Create a Storage bucket for dataset and model storage.
-    * Set up Vertex AI Endpoint for model deployment.
-    * Create Kubernetes cluster and set up Sacred / Omniboard on it for experiment tracking.
-* Build and push Docker images for a web app, and for model serving.
-* Deploy a web app to Cloud Run.
-* Deploy a trained model to Vertex AI.

-Next we'll look at how to use this script to setup an MLOps-ready project in GCP.

 <a name="installing"></a>
 # Installing on your GCP environment